mpowell3bb/inkscape-silhouette/README.md

 Install inkscape-silhouette
 * https://github.com/fablabnbg/inkscape-silhouette/releases
-  Scroll down to Downloads and click on the *.deb file.
+  Scroll down to Assets and click on the *.deb.zip file.

 ### Other Debian based Linux